-“Inspired by the Australian Modernist painter Alison Rehfisch, I explore modernist principles of form and design.
-Painted from observation, I often use a bird’s eye view, allowing the subject matter to fill the picture plane which provides an opportunity to emphasise pattern.
-I lay out the still life set up considering composition, pattern, light & tone.
-The objects in the painting; fruit, plants, vases & postcards of famous masters works are paired together for reasons which may not seem immediately obvious but are linked by their elements; Picasso’s bathers’ solid classical forms are echoed in the vase, succulents & melons laid out on the tray.
-Objects are painted in a solid, stylised way emphasising their sculptural shapes.
+Carla Tucker’s painting is inspired by modernist principles of strong design and simplified form.
+Painted from observation, Tucker often use a bird’s eye view, allowing the subject matter to fill the picture plane which provides an opportunity to emphasise pattern.
+Still life set ups are laid out considering composition, pattern, light & tone.
+The objects in the painting; fruit, plants, vases & postcards of famous masters’ works are paired together for reasons which may not seem immediately obvious but are linked by their elements.
+The subjects are painted in a solid, stylised way emphasising their sculptural shapes.
 This is also created by layered paint application.
-I also utilise reflections which adds another dimension & provides an opportunity to explore abstract shapes.
-Seasonal flowers also feature in my work & often provide the inspiration for a set up.
+Tucker also utilises reflections which adds another dimension & provides an opportunity to explore abstract shapes.
+Seasonal flowers also feature in her work & often provide the inspiration for a set up.
 Many of the pieces in the still life are vintage shop finds.
-It’s an ever expanding collection!”
+It’s an ever expanding collection!

 “Creativity, observation & a general awe of all things beautiful have been a part of my life always.
 I studied drawing & watercolour throughout school & graduated winning the school award for excellence in art.
 I have a degree in Textile Design from RMIT and worked in the fashion & textile industry for many years.
 Whilst I have always had creative projects on the go, in the last 5 years, I have focused on oil painting full time.
 I aim to describe light, form & tone in a considered & harmonious way in still life paintings.
 I have undertaken many courses & workshops at both Australian & overseas studios and continual research to further my practice.
 The portrait of my daughter Zoe was selected as a semi-finalist in the Darling Portrait Prize”.